Mihai Eminescu, a sober soul

 who work nothing and have nothing and want to live like the richest people;

-and they want to save you all”.
+and they want to save you all”

 Mihai Eminescu

-What I wish you sweet Romania ” or ” On arms ” are just two of the poems with an obviously patriotic theme.
+What do I wish for you, sweet Romania” or “At arms” are just two of the poems with an obviously patriotic theme.

 Eminescu was one of them.